toozuuu/ngxsmk-datepicker/projects/ngxsmk-datepicker/README.md

 # **ngxsmk-datepicker**

+npm i ngxsmk-datepicker

-ngxsmk-datepicker – A modern, powerful, and fully customizable date and date-range picker component designed for Angular 17+ and Ionic applications.
+gxsmk-datepicker – A modern, powerful, and fully customizable date and date-range picker component designed for Angular 17+ and Ionic applications.
 Seamlessly integrates with both frameworks, offering a flexible, mobile-friendly UI and advanced features to enhance date selection experiences in your apps.

 * Github: [https://github.com/toozuuu/ngxsmk-datepicker](https://github.com/toozuuu/ngxsmk-datepicker)

+Built with Angular Signals for optimal performance and a clean, declarative API.
+The component is standalone and has zero dependencies, making it lightweight and easy to integrate into any project.

 ## Screenshots